-To maintain regulatory compliance, many employers, such as those in the medical and transportation industries, are required to conduct routine post-hire screening on current employees.
+To maintain regulatory compliance, many employers, such as those in the medical and transportation industries, are required to conduct routine post-hire background checks on current employees.

 Moving Up the Ladder

 When an employee’s position changes to include added responsibility, a new background check may make sense.
 Management roles may require education verification or credit checks that simply weren’t necessary for an entry-level role.

 With your reputation and the safety of those you serve on the line, it benefits you to take a proactive approach to potential problem behavior which could lead to negligence lawsuits, employee theft, and/or violence in the workplace.